trbaxter/Old-Projects/README.md

 <br>

 <h2>Javascript</h2>
-The York Solutions Capstone project was the final graded assignment in the 2022 summer Barriers to Entry tech track course.My submission was a social forum platform similar in functionality to Reddit, which was presented to the department managers at our future contract employer Thrivent Financial.
+The York Solutions Capstone project was the final graded assignment in the 2022 summer Barriers to Entry tech track course.
+My submission was a social forum platform similar in functionality to Reddit, which was presented to the department managers at our future contract employer Thrivent Financial.

 <br>